taunsquared/taunsquared.github.io/_open-lab-notebook/03-cuttlefish-hunting-behavior.md

 From February 2014 to February 2015, I worked in collaboration with the Marine Biology Lab at Woods Hole, USA, to study the behavior of cuttlefish, an invertebrate marine animal related to octopus and squid.
 The experiments I conducted there are a part of a series of experiments in the Intelligent Systems Lab that ask animals of different species (rats, cuttlefish, humans) to solve open-ended movement challenges.

+These experiments also gave me the opportunity to observe cuttlefish behaviour, learn some marine animal husbandry, and pilot experimental techniques for non-invasive studies of marine animals.
+I learned a lot about arduinos and cameras and how to film sea creatures.
+I took care of cuttlefish in all stages of their life cycle and even developed unique relationships with individuals.

+Many thanks to Kendra Buresch, Stephen Senft, Alex Schnell, Troy McInerney, Kelsey Cramer, Corinne Cramer, Andrea Rummell, George Bell, Alan Kuzirian, Barbara Burbank, Lyda Harris, Dan Calzarette, and Roger T Hanlon for their support and assistance during this project.

 ## Introduction

 {% include video id="3SStj5fYHjU" provider="youtube" %}